jplevyak/key-whisper-network/README.md

 -   Add contacts by scanning their QR code or generating your own for them to scan.
 -   Select a contact to start a conversation.
 -   Messages are automatically encrypted and decrypted.
 -   **Attach a Contact Key**: Use the "+" menu in the chat bar to "Attach New Contact".
-This generates a one-time key that your recipient can use to easily add a new contact.
+This generates a one-time key that your recipient can use to easily add a new contact without scanning a QR code.
+-   **Encrypt & Share Files**: Use the "+" menu to "Encrypt File".
+This generates a generic `.ccred` file for you to send via email/other apps.
+The unique decryption key is sent to the chat.
+The recipient simply taps "Decrypt File" on the message and picks the `.ccred` file.
 -   Use the trash icon in the chat header to clear the conversation history on your device.
 -   Forward messages securely using the forward icon on a message bubble.